-- ▶ Understanding the importance of health programs in modern egg production. - ▶ How to implement a biosecurity program. - ▶ How to implement and monitor a vaccination program.
+- > Understanding the importance of health programs in modern egg production. - ▶ How to implement a biosecurity program. - How to implement and monitor a vaccination program.

 FLOCK HEALTH AT PARENT STOCK FARM: A CRITICAL POINT FOR SUCCESS monitor that their status remains so over time.
 If the birds are infected by vertical transmitted diseases, antibiotic use or other treatments can help to recover the productivity of the birds, but in no case, will ensure the non-transmission of these diseases to the progeny.
 That is why these strategies are wrong and should be not implemented.
+In the other hand, layer breeder should transmit maternal antibodies to the day-old chick for conferring protection against certain diseases.
+Otherwise the chick will suffer from these diseases if they are challenged by during the first days of life.
+That is why it is so important to adapt the vaccines program for assuring that these antibodies are developed by breeder.